 Special Education Programs M.Ed.

-There are five M.Ed. programs in special education: early childhood, exceptional learning needs, initial certification, severe intellectual disabilities, and urban multicultural special education.
+There are five M.Ed. programs in special education: early childhood, exceptional learning needs, elementary or secondary mild/moderate disabilities, severe intellectual disabilities, and urban multicultural special education.

 • The early childhood program prepares special education teachers for children with disabilities from birth through Grade 2 and for their families.

-• The exceptional learning needs program provides advanced study for special educators with specialization in one of three strands: autism education, special education administration, or specialized study in an area of professional interest (i.e., behavioral support).
+• The exceptional learning needs program provides advanced study for special educators with specialization in one of two strands: autism education, or specialized study in an area of professional interest (i.e., behavioral support).

-• The initial certification program results in licensure as a special education teacher of students with mild to moderate disabilities at either the elementary or secondary levels.
+• The elementary or secondary mild/moderate disabilities program results in licensure as a special education teacher of students with mild to moderate disabilities at either the elementary or secondary levels.

 • The severe intellectual disabilities program provides preparation and special education licensure for teachers of students with severe disabilities.

-• The urban multicultural program provides advanced preparation for special educators who teach English language learners with disabilities.
+• The urban multicultural program provides advanced preparation for special educators who teach culturally and linguistically diverse students and results in RI ESL certification.

 Special Education M.Ed.—with Concentration in Early Childhood—Birth Through Grade 2